Nice Peter: Career

 Epic Rap Battles of History is a comedic music video series created by Peter Shukoff and Lloyd Ahlquist.
 Ahlquist and Shukoff met at a house party in Chicago organized by an improv group that Ahlquist was a part of.
 The series features historical and popular fictional and real-life figures battling each other through the medium of rap.
 Battles have included "Darth Vader vs. Adolf Hitler", "Abraham Lincoln vs. Chuck Norris", and "Miley Cyrus vs. Joan of Arc".
 Some episodes use characters that are fictional, whether it be television or movie characters, as seen in "Rick Grimes vs. Walter White".
 Others use comic book characters, as seen in "Goku vs. Superman".
 Episodes typically consist of Nice Peter and EpicLLOYD rapping against each other in character, but sometimes feature guest stars in addition to or replacing Shukoff and Ahlquist.
-Occasionally, the pair appear in non-speaking background roles, as in the episodes "Cleopatra vs. Marilyn Monroe", "Gandhi vs. Martin Luther King Jr.", "Miley Cyrus vs. Joan of Arc", and "Michael Jordan vs. Muhammad Ali".
+Occasionally, the pair appear in non-speaking background roles, as in the episodes "Cleopatra vs. Marilyn Monroe", "Gandhi vs. Martin Luther King Jr.", "Michael Jordan vs. Muhammad Ali", and "Stephen King vs. Edgar Allan Poe".
 Shukoff and Ahlquist also contributed a rap battle to the film The SpongeBob Movie: Sponge Out of Water and performed it with Matt Berry.
 Shukoff also made a cameo appearance as a surfer dude in the film.
-He also did additional voices for film The Mitchells vs. The Machines.

 Personal life

 Shukoff announced that he had married in 2018.
-He has 2 children, a daughter born in 2018 and a son born in 2020.
+He has two children, a daughter born in 2018 and a son born in 2020.
 They live in Culver City, California.